Rathayibacter toxicus: Classification

-The identification of the bacterium as Corynebacterium rathayi was insufficiently supported, and the transfer of “Corynebacterium rathayi” into the genus Clavibacter was urged by Davis et al.. in 1984 after the cell wall peptidoglycan layer was found to have 2,4-diaminobutyric acid (DAB).
+The identification of the bacterium as "Corynebacterium rathayi" was insufficiently supported, and transfer into the genus Clavibacter was urged by Davis et al.. in 1984 after the peptidoglycan layer of the cell wall was found to have 2,4-diaminobutyric acid (DAB).
 In 1987, Riley found that the bacteria associated with ARGT were distinguishable from not only Corynebacterium rathayi but other phytopathogenic coryneforms through immunological assays.
-Riley, in support of Davis’ findings, also identified DAB in the ARGT bacterium’s peptidoglycan layer through amino acid analysis, further supporting the reclassification into Clavibacter as Clavibacter sp.
+Riley, in support of Davis' findings, also identified DAB in the ARGT bacterium's peptidoglycan layer through amino acid analysis, further supporting the reclassification into Clavibacter as Clavibacter sp.
 Due to differences in serology, allozyme analysis, bacteriophage susceptibility, vector adhesion, and biochemical properties that distinguished the new Clavibacter sp. associated with ARGT from other members of the genus, Riley and Ophel (1992) proposed Clavibacter toxicus as a new species.
-In 1993, Zgurskaya et al. proposed a new genus, “Rathayibacter,” and desired to reclassify the “Clavibacter sp.” associated with ARGT into this genus based on differences in menaquinone composition, morphological and physiological characteristics, DNA-DNA relatedness, chemotaxonomy, serology, allozyme / protein patterns, and 16S rRNA gene sequences.
+In 1993, Zgurskaya et al. proposed a new genus, "Rathayibacter," and desired to reclassify the "Clavibacter sp." associated with ARGT into this genus based on differences in menaquinone composition, morphological and physiological characteristics, DNA-DNA relatedness, chemotaxonomy, serology, allozyme / protein patterns, and 16S rRNA gene sequences.
 In 1998, Clavibacter toxicus was reclassified as Rathayibacter toxicus by Sasaki and colleagues.

 Morphology

-Rathayibacter toxicus is a Gram-positive, obligate aerobe with irregular rod morphology, usually 0.5 to 0.7 µm in diameter by ~1.1 to 2.0 µm, and ends that are blunt and rounded.
-It possesses a capsule around the cell that is 0.08-0.2 µm thick, allowing the microorganism to survive hot and arid conditions during the summer or in the absence of a host plant.
+Rathayibacter toxicus is a Gram-positive, obligate aerobe with irregular rod morphology, usually 0.5 to 0.7 μm in diameter by ~1.1 to 2.0 μm, and ends that are blunt and rounded.
+It possesses a capsule around the cell that is 0.08-0.2 μm thick, allowing the microorganism to survive hot and arid conditions during the summer or in the absence of a host plant.
 It does not produce spores or display any mobility.
 The cell wall of R. toxicus is characterized by the presence of the L-isomer of DAB.